irilenia/irilenia.github.io/README.md

 # Irilenia Nobeli's personal website
-*Built using Academic Pages, a GitHub Pages template for personal and professional portfolio-oriented websites.*
+*Built using Academic Pages, a fork of Minimal Mistakes.*